kkartas/APILinker/README.md

 )
 ```

 For more details, see the [Security Documentation](docs/security.md).
-Note: ApiLinker does not implement custom request/response encryption; use HTTPS and provider-recommended authentication.
+Note: ApiLinker defaults to no request/response encryption and recommends HTTPS and provider-recommended authentication.
+Optional request/response encryption utilities are available for advanced scenarios; review the security docs before enabling.

 ## 📋 Table of Contents